-The District offers after school and weekend parent events, as well as a Back to School Rally, open house events, community forums, and an annual Parent Summit.
-Additionally, there is a parent and family engagement specialist acting as a liaison between the school and families.
+The District offers after school and weekend parent events, as well as a Back to School Rally, open house events, and community forums.
+Additionally, there are school social workers acting as liaisons between the school and families.
 The district provides newsletters, text alerts, and a downloadable district app for smartphones that promotes and announces district events and activities as well as building level announcements.

-English Learners Program Staff
+English Learners Program: Staff Roles and Responsibility

-The Sandusky City School District utilizes an immersion approach, with English/Language arts teachers trained in Sheltered Instruction Observation Protocol (SIOP).
+The Sandusky City School District utilizes an immersion approach, with teachers trained in Sheltered Instruction Observation Protocol (SIOP).
 District teachers of English Learner students are properly certified or licensed and are fluent in English, including written and oral communication skills.
 Teacher credentials are maintained by the Human Resources Office at the Sandusky Board of Education Building.
+The classroom teacher into whose class the student is enrolled has primary responsibility for the student's instruction.